mediachain/mediachain/rfc/mediachain-rfc-1.md

 The entity and artefact chains differ on the type of relationships they store.
 They both support metadata update cells, which simply provide new metadata to the base object as arbitray key-value pairs.
+The entity chain also allows for linking two entities, for example having a pseudonymous artist publicly revealing a true name that points to another entity in the system.
-However, the artefact chain further stores links to entities that represent creation and potential Intellectual Property rights, references in the Internet media-space, and derivative relations to other artefacts.
+The artefact chain further stores links to entities that represent creation and potential Intellectual Property rights, references in the Internet media-space, and derivative relations to other artefacts.